agentplug/agenthub/docs/.implementation_design/phase2.5_semantic_progress_tools/README.md

 - **Agent Tool Assignment**: Tools can be assigned to specific agents via `amg.load_agent(tools=[...])`
 - **MCP Integration**: Full MCP protocol support for tool execution
 - **Concurrent Tool Access**: Multiple agents can use tools simultaneously
+- **Agent-Driven Tool Usage**: Agent's AI automatically decides when and how to use tools in any method

 ### **User Experience**
 ```python